FIRECATinBLACK/Spikecat/README.md

 4) Enable the Spikecat mod in RainWorld

 self reminder to actually put screenshots here to foolproof it until i make releases

+## ABOUT SPIKE:

+give me some time to actually write something

 ## CREDITS:
 - @FIRECATinBLACK - Character and original concept, head of the project and main artist